metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 The applications for participation must be sortable through a standard deterministic algorithm - for example, by sorting hashes by value.
 The algorithm must be chosen so as to minimize the probability for sorting collisions, even as a result of collaboration between candidates to create one.

-### Orchestrator Processing of Verification Vectors
+### Orchestrator processing of verification vectors

 The orchestrator MUST collect applications for participation from at least `key_shares_count` candidates within a predefined timeout period.
 Failure to achieve this MUST result in the generation process being aborted.